 He has also worked as an enforcement/compliance attorney with the State Medical Board of Ohio, ensuring statutory and administrative rule compliance by physicians, physician assistants, and massage therapists.
 Additionally, he oversaw investigations and prepared complex cases for formal action by the State Medical Board.
 Greg also advised board members and agency personnel on issues related to the Medical Practices Act of Ohio, Chapter 119 Administrative Procedures, and federal rules and regulations implicating the area of health care.

 Greg also has significant experience in criminal law based on his practice as an assistant county prosecutor in both Seneca and Delaware counties.
-As an assistant county prosecutor he managed adult felony trial dockets in both counties, which included handling cases at the investigation, trial, and appeal stages.
+In this role, he managed adult felony trial dockets in both counties, which included handling cases at the investigation, trial, and appeal stages.

 - Ohio Northern University, Claude W. Pettit College of Law (J.D., with distinction, 2008)